• Skip to main content

 Our first 2 loads of pants, shorts, tanks, and shirts - NO.

 These fabrics are all sweat-wicking (or the breathable slick material) and do not bleed.
-Our pants and shorts are mostly dark colors anyways - but not our tops.
+Our pants and shorts are mostly dark colors anyway - but not our tops.
 I did not have any problems with this but this fabric does not bleed.

 sink full of white shirts soaking and being stripped